ArghyaChatterjee/Tutorial-and-Resources-Series/README.md

 # Tutorial & Resources Series
-This repository is all about listing all the tutorials during my PhD.
+This repository lists all the tutorials that I created during my PhD.

 ## Software Tutorial
 - *Public*